 The Sleep command places the computer into a power-saving mode.
-Sleep saves the current state of the computer in system memory (RAM) so that, when you restart the computer, you can continue working from where you left off.
+Sleep saves the current state of the computer to memory so that, when you restart the computer, you can continue working from where you left off.

-After your computer sleeps for an extended period of time, the Windows® operating system may save any open documents and programs to your hard disk, and then shuts down the computer.
+NOTE After your computer sleeps for an extended period of time, the Windows[®] operating system may save any open documents and programs to your hard disk, and then shuts down the computer.